austindriggs/austindriggs.github.io/_portfolio/immich-frame.md

 ---

-I made a digital picture frame client that recieves images from my Immich server on my [homelab](https://austindriggs.github.io/portfolio/homelab) and displays them onto a digital picture frame I made with a Raspberry Pi and portable monitor.
+I made a digital picture frame client that receives images from my Immich server on my [homelab](https://austindriggs.github.io/portfolio/homelab) and displays them onto a digital picture frame I made with a Raspberry Pi and portable monitor.

 Click the image below for a video demo on YouTube:
 <a href="https://www.youtube.com/watch?v=NeSkeHkIKjA" target="_blank">